 Step 7.
 Now, backup an iPhone backup with iTunes and check whether the backup file will be saved in the new folder directory.

 3. Change iTunes backup location in Mac OS X

 Step 2.
 Go to ~/Library/Application Support/MobileSync/Backup/.
 Copy all backup files to your desired drive, like External.

 Step 3.
 Launch Terminal (located at Applications/Utilities/Terminal) and open a command prompt.
 Create a symbolic link by using a command similar to the one below,

 Step 4.
 Use iTunes to backup your iPhone.
 Then, go to the new backup folder to see whether the backup file is there or not.

-When comes to deleting iPhone backup, you have plenty of reason for it.
-Here, I list out some of them.
+When it comes to deleting iPhone backup, you have plenty of reasons for it.
+Here, I list some of them.

 Reasons about why delete iTunes backups